-The description of the commands above suggest that there is only one experiment window, but it is possible to use multiple windows simultaneously either within a single model or across multiple models.
+The description of the commands above mention the possibility of using multiple windows.
+This section will provide a little more detail on how to do so.
 The important issue with respect to the commands is the "current" window, and the current window is relative to the current model.
 First we will describe how that works when there is only one model.

 If there is only one experiment window open then it will be the current window by default and the commands will act upon it.
 If more than one window is opened in the context of a single model then there will not be a default current window.
 In that case the commands must specify which window is the current one to use.
-That is done by including the window object or window title of the desired window to the command.
-For the window control commands: select-exp-window, close-exp-window, and clear-exp-window the current window is an optional parameter which can be provided and if it is not specified then the default window is used.
-For the item display commands: add-text-to-exp-window, add-button-to-exp-window, add-line-to-exp-window, remove-items-from-exp-window, and add-items-to-exp-window that requires specifying the additional keyword parameter :window.
+That is done by including the window object or window title of the desired window to the command as indicated above (either as an optional parameter or a keyword parameter).
 Here is a very simple example showing two windows being opened and adding a single item to each followed by the first one then being brought to the front: